Integrating Technology in the Classroom: It Takes More Than Just Having Computers

 Do you write a quote on the chalkboard each day, for students to reflect on and discuss?
 Instead of writing out the quote, provide students with the URL and have them locate the days quote themselves.
 Quote of the Day, Quotes of the Day, and Brainy Quote of the Day are all excellent sources of funny, inspirational, or thought-provoking quotes.

 - Introduce a word of the day.

 Extend students vocabulary by including an online word of the day in opening activities, seatwork assignments, or language arts lessons.
 The Daily Buzzword at Word Central provides a word of the day and related activity appropriate for upper elementary students.
 Vocabulary Builder offers words and definitions for students in grades 4-6 and grades 6-9.
 The words and definitions at A Word a Day and Word of the Day are best for students in middle and high school.

 - Keep them spelling.

-Spelling isnt a subject that should die in elementary school.
+Spelling is not a subject that should die in elementary school.
 Prove it to your middle and high school students by adding spelling to language arts lessons or extra credit assignments.
 Spelling lists can be found at Spellingcity.com.

 - Make history real.